-A dog that is roaming free in a public space without its owner, whether or not it is wearing a collar and tag or has been microchipped, is classed as a 'stray' - by law the council must detain stray dogs.
+A dog that is roaming free in a public place without its owner is classed as a 'stray'.

-We will try to reunite a stray dog with its owners straight away, using details on the collar and tag or microchip.
-The owner will need to pay a £25 fee for the return of their dog.
+We will try to reunite a found dog with its owner straight away, using details on the collar and tag or microchip or from our lost dog register.

 If we can't return a dog to its owner immediately we will take it to kennels where we will hold it for seven days.
 A dog that isn't claimed within seven days becomes the property of the council, and if it has a suitable temperament it can be rehomed.

 If your dog is found we will return it to you when you have paid a statutory return fee:

 If we are unable to reunite your dog with you immediately it will be taken to kennels - you will need to pay the kenneling fees before your dog will be given back to you.

 The kennel charges are made up of three parts: